Rath2601/kafka-learning/README.md

        - **1 Consumer** → Reads all 5 partitions.
        - **2 Consumers** → Kafka distributes 2-3 partitions among them.
        - **5 Consumers** → Each gets 1 partition.
+4. **Consumer group functioning**:
+   If one consumer goes down in a consumer group, the remaining consumer will take over the partitions that the failed consumer was consuming from. (**this maintains fault tolerance and ensures message processing continuity**)

 #### Message Format
 - Messages include: